HM Tug Char: Loss

 To date, the location of HM Tug Char is unknown but is believed to be in the area around the former South Goodwin Light Vessel.

+Aftermath

+On the 20th January 1915, a memorial service was held in St. George's Church in Ramsgate.

+Soon after the collision, Erivan was taken to Dover Harbour where it was later repaired.

 Technical Details

 Char was described by the NER Magazine in February 1915 as being: